Azure/microsoft-data-encryption-sdk/net/samples/README.md

 Encrypt and decrypt a DateTime using default settings

 #### [DataEncryptionDecryption_PlainTextEncryptionKey](DataEncryptionDecryption_PlainTextEncryptionKey)
-Encrypt and decrypt plain text
+Encrypt and decrypt a string using a plaintext key

 #### [FileEncryptionDecryption_ParquetFile](FileEncryptionDecryption_ParquetFile)
 Encrypt and decrypt a parquet file